v-spasov/Bash/README.md

 # Bash
-AWs Launch Script in install Apache
+AWS launch script to install Apache on Amazon Linux 2